 3. Fitness goals > travel experiences

 Nope.
-Unless fitness is actually your job (like, an Olympic athlete in training, a competitive bodybuilder, etc.), your fitness goals should never take priority over actually enjoying your vacation.
+Unless fitness is actually your job (like an Olympic athlete in training, a competitive bodybuilder, etc.), your fitness goals should never take priority over actually enjoying your vacation.
 When you turn 90 years old, will you look back and say “gosh, I’m so glad I never ate any of that gelato in Rome because that would have been so unhealthy!”?
-Chances are that, nope, you won’t say that.
+Chances are that, no, you won’t say that.
 Because life is meant to be lived, and that means eating the dang gelato.

 Now that we’ve debunked those common myths, on to the actual tips on how to maintain your progress and stay fit on vacation.

 6 Ways to Stay Fit on Vacation:

 Yeah, you probably won’t see this tip on other “how to stay fit on vacation ” lists….but I mean it!
 If you deny yourself the foods you want, you’re setting yourself up for failure.
 By only eating foods you deem to be “healthy,” you risk overindulging on less nutrient-dense foods later.

 For example, does this scenario sound familiar?

 8 AM: Egg whites and fruit